South Beach Sessions - Margaret Cho

 So pissed, but also so grateful for so many things as well.

-So talking a lot about that, talking a lot about the sexism that we're seeing like daily, like how it plays out with the Diddy trial, how it plays out with this Epstein file, all this stuff.
+So talking a lot about that, talking a lot about the sexism that we're seeing like daily, like how it plays out with the Diddy trial, how it plays out with this epstein file all this stuff like to me it's there's a lot to discuss so

-Like a lot of this was like actually done by the permission.
+uh way we got into this is through comedy like a lot of this was like actually done by

 this faction of comics have gotten a power that I have seen as I've talked to the older comics that are like